mercury77/businessTimeCalculator/README.md

 # businessTimeCalculator
-A utility to calculate working seconds/minutes/hours/days between two given dates typically Service Level Agreement
+A utility to calculate working seconds/minutes/hours/days between two given dates typically Service Level Agreement. you can compile this library or just copy and paste those java classes in you project then using this builder you can execute calculation :

 		OperationAttributes attributi = new OperationAttributeBuilder()
 				.withDates(new String[] {"2020-03-02T09:00:00.000Z","2020-03-02T18:00:00.000Z",